Mondido/MondidoWooCommerce/README.md

 The subscription service does NOT require WooCommerce Subscriptions, and are free of any additional costs.

 ## Changelog
+2017-01-10
+- Version 3.4.9
+- Editable checkout text
+- Fix for double "complete" on wewbhook and redirect callbacks

 2016-12-22 (XMAS EDITION 2)
 - Version 3.4.7
 - Editable button text